TAG-K: Tail-Averaged Greedy Kaczmarz for Computationally Efficient and Performant Online Inertial Parameter Estimation: Introduction

-Traditional online estimators face fundamental limitations.
-Recursive Least Squares (RLS) efficiently handles measurement noise and can accommodate slowly varying parameters through a forgetting factor~\cite{plackett_rls,sayed2003,JIANG2004403,rls_variable_forgetting}; however, it adapts poorly to abrupt parameter shifts.
-The Kalman Filter (KF), as a more general state space estimator, explicitly models both process and measurement noise.
-However, KF struggles with abruptly time-varying process noise (e.g., noise due to uncertainty or unmodeled disturbances) and its updates are more computationally expensive~\cite{kalman1960new,kf_textbook,PlancherAppliedApproxMM}.
-On the other hand, learning-based approaches provide a data-driven alternative by either fitting the dynamics model end-to-end or embedding physics constraints/parameters during training ~\cite{PINN_Review, LJUNG20201175, PINNSysiD}.
-Learning-based methods can provide advantages in dealing with high-order complex nonlinear systems, like deformable or soft-body objects \cite{deformable_learning_dynamics, particle_grid_dynamics}; nonetheless, learning methods may not always offer consistent and reliable physics-based guarantees for systems with well-established models~\cite{lutter2020differentiablephysicsmodelsrealworld,qu2020combiningmodelbasedmodelfreemethods}.
+However, traditional online estimators face fundamental limitations.
+Recursive Least Squares (RLS) efficiently handles measurement noise and can accommodate slowly varying parameters through a forgetting factor~\cite{plackett_rls,sayed2003,JIANG2004403,rls_variable_forgetting}, but adapts poorly to abrupt parameter shifts.
+The Kalman Filter (KF), as a more general state-space estimator, explicitly models both process and measurement noise but struggles with time-varying process noise (e.g., unmodeled disturbances) and its updates are more computationally expensive~\cite{kalman1960new,kf_textbook,PlancherAppliedApproxMM}.
+Learning-based approaches provide a data-driven alternative by either fitting the dynamics model end-to-end or embedding physics constraints/parameters during training~\cite{PINN_Review, LJUNG20201175, PINNSysiD}.
+While these methods can support high-order complex nonlinear systems, like deformable or soft-body objects \cite{deformable_learning_dynamics, particle_grid_dynamics}, they may not always offer consistent and reliable physics-based guarantees for systems with well-established models~\cite{lutter2020differentiablephysicsmodelsrealworld,qu2020combiningmodelbasedmodelfreemethods}.
 Across all of these methods, the computational complexity of these approaches limits their applicability, particularly for embedded, compute-limited systems.

-The limitations of both model-based and learning approaches motivate the development of lightweight, adaptive, and robust alternatives.
-One promising direction is to enhance classical methods with improved solvers, such as the Kaczmarz family of algorithms~\cite{karczmarz1937angenaherte,rk,Zouzias_2013,chen2018kaczmarz}.
-These methods solve linear systems by sequentially assimilating relevant measurements through projections onto valid manifolds, enabling computationally efficient solutions without requiring access to the full dataset~\cite{bai2018greedy}, and have found recent success in robotics applications~\cite{kaczmarz_robotics}.
+This motivates the development of lightweight, adaptive, and robust alternatives.
+One promising direction is to enhance classical methods with improved underlying solvers, such as the Kaczmarz family of algorithms~\cite{karczmarz1937angenaherte,rk,Zouzias_2013,chen2018kaczmarz}.
+These methods solve linear systems by sequentially assimilating relevant measurements through projections onto valid manifolds, enabling computationally efficient solutions without requiring access to the entire data matrix~\cite{bai2018greedy}, and have found recent success in robotics applications~\cite{kaczmarz_robotics}.